polarity-dev/polarity-ecs-ebs-plugin/README.md

 ```

 ## Permissions
-Here's the IAM Policy of the EC2 container instance
+IAM Policy example.
+This should be applied to the IAM Role of the EC2 instances in the ECS cluster
 ```json
 {
     "Version": "2012-10-17",